Make the most of your degree and work experience opportunities to build up your portfolio and get yourself known in the fashion world

 |Type of work||Percentage|

-Find out what art and design graduates are doing six months after finishing their degrees in What Do Graduates Do?
+Find out what other fashion graduates are doing 15 months after finishing their degrees in What do graduates do?

 Graduate destinations data from the Higher Education Statistics Agency.